hacheyz/FlowchartQA/README.md

 This project is designed to generate a synthetic dataset involving flowcharts and conversational question-answer pairs.
 The generated data can be used for training and evaluating models in areas such as visual question answering, multimodal interaction, and instruction following.
 The conversations data (`conversations.json`) strictly follows the format of  [the LLaVA training data](https://github.com/haotian-liu/LLaVA/blob/main/docs/Finetune_Custom_Data.md).
 However, you can easily adapt it to other formats by modifying `Sample.to_dict()` method in `sample/sample.py`.

+This project is completely **free of using AI-generated content**, ensuring that all generated data is synthetic and does not rely on any pre-existing datasets.

 The core functionalities include:
 - Generating various flowchart structures and rendering them as images.
 - Performing OCR on the generated flowchart images to extract text content (optional).